sensedeep/onedoc/docs/api/model/where.md

 * not_contains()
 * size

+Note that equals is a single "=" and not equals is "<>".

 Where clauses when used with `find` or `scan` on non-key attributes can also use the `<>` not equals operator.

 See the [AWS Comparison Expression Reference](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.OperatorsAndFunctions.html) for more details.